Implementing Sophos Firewall TLS Inspection Correctly

 - LAN > WAN: classic user web traffic to the internet.

-- Wi-Fi > WAN: managed clients on the company Wi-Fi.
+- Wi-Fi > WAN: managed clients in the company WLAN.

-- VPN > WAN: Remote Access users if their internet traffic passes through the firewall.
+- VPN > WAN: remote access users when their internet traffic runs through the firewall.

-- LAN > DMZ: internal access to your own servers if security inspection is required and certificates are distributed correctly.
+- LAN > DMZ: internal access to own servers when security checks are desired there and certificates are properly distributed.

-- Banking, healthcare, government and highly sensitive portals.
+- Banking, health, government, and highly sensitive portals.

 - Password managers and identity providers.